pliu/k8splayground/apps/prometheus-operator/README.md

 Prometheus Operator automates deployment of the stack by automatically providing the glue that binds the components.

 Prometheus' configuration is templated out and configurable through values.yaml.
 Exporters are configured through ServiceMonitor objects that tie an exporter to the service it is meant to scrape.
 Similarly, PrometheusRule objects store rules that aggregated into a ConfigMap object that is mounted by the Prometheus instance(s).
-In this project, ServiceMonitor creation is templated out and can be configured in values.yaml while PrometheusRule creation is automated based on the rules found in rules/.
+In this project, PrometheusRule creation is automated based on the rules found in rules/.
 The base Prometheus Operator chart's default rules have been disabled, but its default exporters are enabled and can be configured in values.yaml.

 Alertmanager's configuration (alertmanager/alertmanager.yaml) is rendered into a Secret object which is mounted by the Alertmanager instance(s).